chiphuyen/python-is-cool/README.md

 In the above example, we have to store all the n-grams at the same time.
 If the text has m tokens, then the memory requirement is `O(nm)`, which can be problematic when m is large.

-Instead of using a list to store all n-grams, we can use a generator that generates the next n-gram when it's asked.
+Instead of using a list to store all n-grams, we can use a generator that generates the next n-gram when it's asked for.
 This is known as lazy evaluation.
 We can make the function `ngrams` returns a generator using the keyword `yield`.
-Then the memory requirement is `O(n)`.
+Then the memory requirement is `O(m+n)`.

 ```python
 def ngrams(tokens, n):